Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-12/README.md

 Then I should see that the transaction I made has been successfully created

-Scenario 2: User wants to view their past transaction history Given I am on the home page on the DBS Digibank app When I made a transaction
+Scenario 2: User wants to view their past transaction history Given I am on the home page on the Digibank app
+When I made a transaction
 Then I should see it updated under my Transaction history And I am able to see the transaction details for each transfer

-Scenario 3: User views the Auto Prompt Suggestions Carousel Given I am on the home page on the DBS Digibank app When I try to make more weekly transactions to my daughter Then I should see a ‘schedule payment’ suggestions at the top of the page in a carousel form
+Scenario 3: User views the Auto Prompt Suggestions Carousel Given I am on the home page
+When I try to make more weekly transactions to my daughter Then I should see a ‘schedule payment’ suggestions at the top of the page in a carousel form

-Scenario 4: User accepts the suggestion from the Auto Prompt Suggestions Carousel Given I am on the home page on the DBS Digibank app When I follow the ‘Set up’ button
+Scenario 4: User accepts the suggestion from the Auto Prompt Suggestions Carousel Given I am on the home page
+When I follow the ‘Set up’ button
 Then I should see a pop up suggesting to me to either create a payment shortcut widget or just go straight to schedule payments